The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

 They also showed that a similar result is valid when $\log{L}(s,\chi)$ is replaced with the logarithmic derivative $(L'/L)(s,\chi)$.
-In addition, several analogous results were proved in \cite{Ihara08, IharaMatsumoto11a, IharaMatsumoto14}, and so on.
-The results in \cite{IharaMatsumoto11a, IharaMatsumoto14} were proved without GRH but the test functions are restricted to bounded functions.
-The construction of the function $\mathcal{M}_\sigma$ was explained in \cite[Section 3]{IharaMatsumoto11a}, and it matches a density function in the early work of Bohr--Jessen \cite{BohrJessen30, BohrJessen32} on the value-distribution of $\log\zeta(\sigma+it)$.
-The density functions such as $\mathcal{M}_\sigma$ were named \textit{$M$-functions} by Ihara \cite{Ihara08}.
-Today there are a lot of variants of Theorem \ref{thm1.3} and the corresponding $M$-functions; see the survey of Matsumoto \cite{Matsumoto19}.
-In particular, the $M$-function for the value-distribution of quadratic Dirichlet $L$-functions was studied by Mourtada--Murty \cite{MourtadaMurty15}.
-Although their result was proved under GRH, Akbary--Hamieh \cite{AkbaryHamieh20} pointed out that one can remove the assumption by applying an adequate zero density estimate.
+Furthermore, several analogous results were proved in \cite{Ihara2008, IharaMatsumoto2011a, IharaMatsumoto2014}, and so on.
+The construction of the function $M_\sigma$ was explained in \cite[Section 3]{IharaMatsumoto2011a}, and it matches a density function in the classical result of Bohr--Jessen \cite{BohrJessen1930, BohrJessen1932} on the value-distribution of the Riemann zeta-function.
+The density functions such as $M_\sigma$ were named \textit{$M$-functions} by Ihara \cite{Ihara2008}.
+Today there are a lot of variants of Theorem \ref{thm:1.3} and the corresponding $M$-functions; see the survey of Matsumoto \cite{Matsumoto2019}.
+In particular, the $M$-function for the value-distribution of quadratic Dirichlet $L$-functions was studied by Mourtada--Murty \cite{MourtadaMurty2015}.
+The density function $C_\sigma$ of Theorem \ref{thm:1.1} is regarded as a cubic analogue of Mourtada--Murty's $M$-function.
+We prove a limit formula similar to \eqref{eq:07250142}; see Theorem \ref{thm:2.5}.

-Another topic related to the study of this paper is the work on the Artin $L$-function $L(s,\rho_K)$ by Cho and Kim .
-They studied $L(s,\rho_K)$ not only for cubic fields but also for general $S_n$-fields of degree $n\geq2$.
+Another topic related to this paper is the work on the Artin $L$-function $L(s,\rho_K)$ due to Cho--Kim.
+They studied $L(s,\rho_K)$ not only for cubic fields but also for general $S_n$-fields of degree $n \geq2$.
 Here, a number field $K$ of degree $n$ is called an $S_n$-field if the Galois group $\Gal(\widehat{K}/\mathbb{Q})$ is isomorphic to the symmetric group $S_n$.
-Their results were obtained under the strong Artin conjecture for $L(s,\rho_K)$ and the ``counting conjecture'' \cite[Conjecture 3.1]{ChoKim18} for $S_n$-fields.
-The truth of the former conjecture is known for $n\leq4$, and the latter is known for $n\leq5$.
+Their results were often obtained under the following two conjectures: \begin{itemize} \item the strong Artin conjecture for $L(s,\rho_K)$, \item the ``counting conjecture'' for $S_n$-fields; see \cite[Conjecture 3.1]{ChoKim2018}. \end{itemize} The truth of the former conjecture is known for $n \leq4$, and the latter conjecture is for $n \leq5$.
 Hence the results for $n=2,3,4$ are unconditional.
-In \cite{ChoKim18}, they proved an asymptotic formula for integral moments of $\log{L}(1,\rho_K)$.
+In \cite{ChoKim2018}, they proved an asymptotic formula for integral moments of $\log{L}(1,\rho_K)$.
 Here we refer to the result in the cubic case.